 There are a few things you can do that will keep costs down, though.
 You can:

 - Go for a small network or MVNO - Such as giffgaff or Virgin Mobile.
 These tend to charge less than the big boys and you still get the same great service.

 - Find an existing customer deal - A lot of mobile networks offer discounts or special deals if you're already a customer, or even if you have their broadband or TV services.
 EE and BT Mobile offer something extra in this way.

 - Buy through a reseller - Resellers like Carphone Warehouse buy phones and networks' SIM plans in bulk, then sell them onto you at a lower price.

 - Pick a refurbished handset - A refurbished or reconditioned phone may have had a previous owner, but has been given a refresh and a spring clean before getting passed on to you - at a nice discount, natch.

-What's good about mobile contracts with no upfront cost?
+What's good about no upfront cost?

 - You can get a phone straight away without breaking the bank